Walter Scott Butterfield: Career

 Butterfield started in the vaudeville and theater business in entry-level jobs at several Columbus theaters.
 He first worked at the Comstock Theater, and later the Grand Opera House.

 Butterfield moved to Chicago with Maria Louise Mills in 1891, where he worked as the treasurer of the Chicago Academy of Music.
 In Chicago, Butterfield met Charles E. Blaney, a theatrical tour producer, and spent over ten years in his organization, preparing advances for touring shows.
 Butterfield's work with Blaney included the tours of "An American Gentleman" and a play adaptation of "Buster Brown."

 Butterfield's first solo endeavor in show business was in Fond du Lac, Wisconsin, where he promoted the construction of the Henry Boyle Theatre.
 After his work in Fond du Lac, Butterfield was introduced to the West Michigan region by Pantages circuit executive Walter Keefe.
 In 1905, Butterfield took over the management of the Hamblin Opera House in Battle Creek, Michigan, renaming it the Bijou, and booking vaudeville acts.

 Battle Creek's Bijou Theater was the first of a circuit of Bijou houses in Michigan, managed by Butterfield.
 His circuit was attractive to performers, who could book multiple weeks of shows at a time.
 By 1924, he controlled 21 theaters in Michigan.

-Outside the theater business, Butterfield was involved in the Gull Lake resort community from the 1920s to his death.
+Outside the theater business, Butterfield was involved in the Gull Lake resort community in Kalamazoo County from the 1920s to his death.
 Butterfield purchased the Allendale resort on the southeast shore of Gull Lake in the aftermath of World War I, in the resort's final years of operation.
 The Allendale was in decline by that time, affected by the end of direct interurban service and the changing preferences of vacationers.
 The Allendale dance hall, the centerpiece of the resort, was relocated twice, and now stands on the north side of the lake as a dairy barn.
 The Allendale property is now a collection of residential properties on East Gull Lake Drive in Ross Township.